DataDog/hiring-engineers/answers.md

 Is there anything creative you would use Datadog for?

-* **Final Answer**: Domotic might be a good use case, monitoring your house and all tis devices can be really usefull and a lots of fun.
+* **Final Answer**: Domotic might be a good use case, monitoring your house and all its devices can be really usefull and a lots of fun.
 Suppose monitoring all those Arduino like devices.
 It should be also easy, as the main languange is python.

 ## Instructions